 Orlando is the tourist capitol of the United States.
 Attracting over 72 million visitors a year, Orlando is most famous for being home to Disney World and Universal Orlando Resort.
 Orlando is also known for its sunny weather and close proximity to a number of beaches.
 As many in Orlando will tell you though, that’s only the half of it.

-Central Florida, where Orlando is located, is also a hotbed for optics and photonics, the space industry, and defense.
-There are 95 optics and photonics companies in the Central Florida region which along with other companies in the area employ roughly 15,000 employees in optics and photonics and contribute about $2 billion to the local GDP.
+Central Florida is also a hotbed for optics and photonics, the space industry, and defense.
+There are 95 optics and photonics companies in the Central Florida region which along with other companies employ roughly 15,000 employees in optics and photonics and contribute about $2 billion to the local GDP.
 The East coast of Florida has also been nicknamed the Space Coast.
 Florida’s geography makes it a favorable location for rocket launches and as a result it is home to several space programs, such as NASA, SpaceX, and Blue Origin.
 Lastly, Florida is a hub for defense companies.
 There are 20 major military installations in Florida and the state is ranked 5th in DoD contract awards.